Current Conditions

 Day-Use: Open

 Campgrounds: Open.
-Potable water has been shut off for the winter season.
+Due to construction, water has been turned off temporarily.

 Insects: During warm months, insects are present on the island and emerge at different times.